shrey2199/LD_Meta_bot/README.md

   - Use :- Users and groups with ids here can use the bot.

 - `HEROKU_APP_NAME`
-  - Values :- The Name of Your Heroku App.
+  - Values :- The Name of Your LibDrive Heroku App.
   - Default Value :- `""`
   - Use :- To Use `/hrestart` and `/hdyno` command.

 - `HEROKU_API_KEY`
-  - Values :- The API KEY of Your Heroku Account.
+  - Values :- The API KEY of Your LibDrive Heroku Account.
-  - Default Value :- `""`
-  - Use :- To Use `/hrestart` and `/hdyno` command.

-- `HEROKU_EMAIL`
-  - Values :- The Email ID of Your Heroku Account.
   - Default Value :- `""`
   - Use :- To Use `/hrestart` and `/hdyno` command.